6 Minute(s) read

 How do I protect my new turf from extreme weather conditions?

 New turf can be sensitive to extreme weather, such as heatwave or heavy rain.
 During extreme heat, water more frequently to keep the soil moist and avoid mowing too short.
-For heavy rains, ensure proper drainage to prevent waterlogging, which can damage the turf.
+For heavy rains, ensure proper drainage to prevent water logging, which can damage the turf.

 We’ll help you grow a new, strong and healthy lawn